Immigration Clinic group photo 2015

 Application

-The University of Texas School of Law Immigration Clinic is recruiting two undergraduate students who will be in their junior or senior year for year-long legal internships from Fall 2023 through Spring 2024.
+The University of Texas School of Law Immigration Clinic is recruiting two undergraduate students who will be in their junior or senior year for year-long legal internships from Fall 2026 through Spring 2027.

-The Immigration Clinic provides crucial representation to vulnerable low-income immigrants.
+The Immigration Clinic provides crucial legal representation to vulnerable low-income immigrants.
 The cases handled by the Clinic are diverse and illustrate the breadth of immigration practice.
-The Clinic has handled cases for clients from, among other countries, Colombia, El Salvador, Eritrea, Venezuela, Honduras, Afghanistan and Democratic Republic of the Congo.
+The Clinic has handled cases for clients from, among other countries, Colombia, El Salvador, Eritrea, Venezuela, Honduras, Afghanistan and Democratic Republic of Congo.
 The Clinic's cases range from asylum claims to the defense of long-time residents against deportation.

 The commitment for the intern involves 10-12 hours per week of work in the Immigration Clinic.
 Hours are divided to support the various aspects of the Clinic’s work.
 The position is unpaid; the internship has been recognized for credit awards with other undergraduate internship courses.